victorhuang1/shootingRange/README.md

 **targetJ0002 ：** How to make your visit volume reach 1W quickly?

 **targetJ0003 ：** How to get the distance between the browser and the screen?
+Control the four variables to get the desired effect.
+Tips: Use screen.width, screen.height, screenLeft, screenTop, innerWidth, innerHeight.

 **targetJ0004 ：** Shopping gadgets Can you stop at 100?